Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 Facial Asymmetry

-- Uneven jaw growth
+- Uneven jaw growth causing facial imbalance

 - Trauma-related deformities

-- Congenital conditions affecting jaw development
+- Congenital conditions like hemifacial microsomia

 Airway and Breathing Issues

-- Obstructive sleep apnea
+- Obstructive sleep apnea (moderate to severe)

 - Upper Airway Resistance Syndrome (UARS)